anthrax3/q1-2012-tech-chat/README.md

 ## Sample Apps From Keynote And TechChat

 The sample applications are contained here as submodules.
 The **Playlist Editor** is a Rails 3.1 Application.
-The ** Shoe Fodder ** example is in two parts.
-Part one is the Node application that serves up the website.
-Part 2 is a Sinatra application which provides the data to the Node application.
+The **Shoe Fodder** example is in two parts.
+Part one, **shoe-fodder** is a Ruby & Sinatra application which provides data to part 2, which is a [Node](http://nodejs.org) application which uses the [Express MVC Framework](http://expressjs.com).

 When you clone this repo, you will need to intialize the submodules which are the demo projects.